-In this paper, we explore a family of convergent inference algorithms (CIAs) that simultaneously act as both approximate and exact inference algorithms: Given a fixed time bound, a CIA can produce a bounded approximate inference result, but will also terminate early if it is possible to converge to an exact result.
-Like a file copy progress bar, CIAs can provide a "result accuracy progress bar" that is guaranteed to complete eventually.
-Similar to online-aggregation [18] (OLA), CIAs give users and client applications more control over accuracy/time trade-offs and do not require an upfront commitment to either approximate or exact inference.
+In this paper, we propose a new family of convergent inference algorithms (CIAs) that not only provide bounded approximate inference results within any time bound, but are also guaranteed to eventually converge to an exact inference result.
+Like a file copy progress bar, CIAs can provide a "result accuracy progress bar" that is guaranteed to terminate.
+Similar to online-aggregation [16] (OLA), CIAs give users and client applications more control over accuracy/time trade-offs and do not require an upfront commitment to either approximate or exact inference.

-We propose two specific CIAs that use the relationship between inference and select-join-aggregate queries to build on database techniques for OLA [18].
-Our algorithms specialize OLA to two unique requirements of graphical inference: dense data and wide joins.
-In classical group-by aggregate queries, the joint domain of the group-by attributes is sparse: Tables in a typical database only have a small portion of their active domain populated.
+Our approach is based on the observation that inference problems are essentially a form of select-join-aggregate queries.
+Thus, we build on database techniques for OLA [16], specializing them to the unique requirements of graphical inference.
+One such distinction is that in classical group-by aggregate queries, the joint domain of the group-by attributes is sparse: Tables in a typical database only have a small portion of their active domain populated.
 Furthermore, classical database engines are optimized for queries involving a small number of large input tables.
-Conversely, in graphical inference, each "table" is small and dense and there are usually a large number of tables with a much more complicated join graph.

-The density of the input tables (and by extension, all intermediate relations) makes it practical to sample directly from the output of a join, since each sample from the active domain of the output relation is likely to hit a row that is present and non-zero.
-Hence, our first, naive CIA samples directly from the output of the select-join component of the inference query, using the resulting samples to predict the aggregate query result.
-To ensure convergence, we leverage a class of pseudorandom number generators called Linear Congruential Generators [31, 34] (LCGs).
+Conversely, in graphical inference queries, each table is small and dense, and there are usually a large number of tables with a much more complicated join graph.
+The density of the input tables (and by extension, all intermediate relations) makes it practical to sample directly from the output of a join, since each sample from the active domain of the output is likely to hit a row that is actually present.
+Hence, our first naive CIA samples directly from the output of the select-join component of the inference query, using the resulting samples to predict the aggregate query result.
+To ensure convergence, we leverage a class of cyclic pseudo-random number generators, specifically Linear Congruential Generators [30, 27] (LCGs).
 The cyclicity of LCGs has been previously used for coordinating distributed simulations [6].
 Here, we use them to perform random sampling from join outputs without replacement, allowing us to efficiently iterate through the join outputs in a shuffled order.
-These samples produce bounded-error estimates of aggregate values.
-After the LCG completes one full cycle, every row of the join has been sampled exactly once and the result is exact.
+These samples not only produce bounded-error estimates of aggregate values, but also eventually converge to an exact result.